Leading in climate-smart packaging

 Anora is the market leader in the sustainable packaging of wines and spirits in the Nordics.
 Packaging design and development plays an important role in Anora’s operations, given that we bottle over 130 million litres of alcoholic and non-alcoholic beverages every year.
 Good packaging design can reduce waste and carbon dioxide emissions significantly, helping us lessen the environmental impact of our products.

 Anora invests heavily in product development and life-cycle thinking.
 We are especially proud of our pioneering efforts in sustainable packaging design and innovations.
-Our goals are to ensure all our packaging is recyclable and increase the use of more climate-friendly materials and recycled content.
+Our goal is to ensure all our packaging is recyclable and increase the use of more climate-friendly materials and recycled content.

 Packaging design for the environment